 Our program is led by the Expanded Learning Manager and that person is managed by a school administrator on site which allows for cohesion between the expanded day program and the instructional day.
-When creating the program's vision and goals, our Expanded Learning Manager is able to develop a safe space with extensive new learning experiences and develop confident and thriving students.
+When creating the program's vision and goals, our Expanded Learning Manager is able to create events, clubs enrichments, professional developments, requesting supplies and ensuring that we are providing a quality program that includes equal learning concepts, skills and full knowledge for our community.